Naas: History

-In 1568, Queen Elizabeth I of England granted the town a new charter, creating the role of Sovereign of the town.
+In 1568, Elizabeth I granted the town a new charter, creating the role of Sovereign of the town.
 On 3 March 1577, Lord Rory O'More burnt Naas, to avenge his relatives who had been killed by English authorities.
 Lord Deputy Sir Henry Sidney wrote later the same month:

 Rory Oge O'More and Cormock M'Cormock O'Conor have burnt the Naas.
 They ranne thorough the towne lyke hagges and furies of hell, with flakes of fier fastned on poles ends.

 In 1595, Robert Ashe, Sovereign of Naas, says on oath that the charter granted the town by Elizabeth I had been accidentally burned.
 In 1609, James I granted the town a new charter as well as granting the Sovereign powers to appoint a Serjeant-at-mace to carry the mace before him within the limits of the borough.

-In 1628, a further charter of King James grants the corporation the right to pass byelaws provided that they are consistent with the laws of the kingdom.
-The Sovereign of Naas is to be a Justice of the peace.

-In 1671 King Charles II of England issued an updated charter.
+In 1628, a further charter of James I granted the corporation the right to pass byelaws provided that they are consistent with the laws of the kingdom.
+The Sovereign of Naas was to be a justice of the peace.
+In 1671 Charles II of England issued an updated charter.
+Naas Town Hall was commissioned as a gaol and completed in 1796.
+As a chartered town, the parliamentary borough of Naas sent two MPs to the Irish House of Commons until its abolition in 1801.

 One of the first battles of the rebellion of 1798 took place in Naas on 24 May 1798.
 During the Battle of Naas, a force of about 1,000 rebels was defeated in an unsuccessful attack on the town.

-In 1840, the Municipal Reform Act 1840 resulted in the Naas Corporation being dissolved and replaced by a Grand Jury until 1854.

-In 1898, the Local Government Act established Naas Urban District Council (later called Naas Town Council).
+Naas Corporation was dissolved under the Municipal Corporations (Ireland) Act 1840 and replaced by a Grand Jury until 1854.
+Naas Urban District Council was established under the Local Government (Ireland) Act 1898, becoming a town council under the Local Government Act 2001.
 Naas Town Council was abolished in June 2014, when the Local Government Reform Act 2014 dissolved town councils and designated Kildare County Council as the administrative local authority for the entire county.
-Naas Town Hall was commissioned as a gaol and completed in 1796.